MISP/misp-training-lea/e.0-mandatory-eLearning-materials/eLearning.md

 ### Why is MISP relevant

 Information sharing is becoming more essential than ever to oppose threats.
-MISP strive to be the enabler and interface for real cross-sectorial sharing and support the organisations facing hybrid threats.
+MISP strive to be the enabler and interface for real cross-sectoral sharing and support the organisations facing hybrid threats.
 To achieve these goals, MISP uses a practical information sharing format expressed in JSON which is built from a practical use-cases.
 It is flexible and can be easily extended by users to model their own data-structure.

-The MISP core format as well as the common set of vocabularies provided by the various librairies supported by the tool allows users from all around the world to understand each others and rely on normalized data, making MISP a central place to collaborate.
+The MISP core format as well as the common set of vocabularies provided by the various libraries supported by the tool allows users from all around the world to understand each others and rely on normalized data, making MISP a central place to collaborate.

 MISP offers different alternatives to share analysis, case and report enabling users to review data produced by partners or third-parties and propose changes if need be.
-This happens in a decentralized way where analyst can evaluate correaltion against other existing evidences and perform enrichment on the data.
+This happens in a decentralized way where analyst can evaluate correlation against other existing evidences and perform enrichment on the data.

-These functionnalities provide the means to fulfill the ultimate goal of MISP: Bridging communities together.
+These functionalities provide the means to fulfill the ultimate goal of MISP: Bridging communities together.

 Where organisations from the same sector or country are able to share with their collaborators and going even further to be able to share with other from completely different sectors, such as bridging law enforcement with CSIRTs.

 ### MISP philosophy

-everyone is cosumer/producer
+- everyone can be consumer/producer of intelligence
-no obligation to contribute
+- no obligation to contribute
-low barrier access
+- low barrier access

 ## MISP Basics